-&lt;sup>328 Gregory, L., J. Plahe, and S. Cockfield.
+328 Gregory, L., J. Plahe, and S. Cockfield.
 2017.
 The marginalisation and resurgence of traditional knowledge systems in India: Agro-Ecological 'Islands of Success' or a wave of change?
 South Asia: Journal of South Asian Studies 40 (3):582-99

 Ø Pest and disease control

 Enhanced soil fertility

 Reduced erosion

 Wind protection

 Fire protection

-(A) Pollination and or seed dispersal
+Contraction of the second seco Pollination and or seed dispersal

 Regulation of temperature, light, humidity, and transpiration

 R Biodiversity